 For seniors or your loved ones, however, it’s more important than ever to stay hydrated in hot, dry weather.
 Dehydration happens when an individual loses more water than they take in.
 So those extra sweaty summer months can be dangerous for seniors who might already be dehydrated from medications or decreased thirst.

-Here are 5 tips for seniors to stay hydrated this summer:
+Here are five hydration tips for seniors to try this summer:

 1. Fruits and Veggies